codidact/core/README.md

 }
 ```
 4. Open a terminal at the Codidact solution folder.
 Run the command `dotnet tool install --global dotnet-ef`.
-5. Navigate to the WebUI project folder and un `dotnet ef database update` to apply the project migrations to the database.
+5. Navigate to the WebUI project folder and run `dotnet ef database update` to apply the project migrations to the database.
 6. Verify that your database is now populated with new tables.